1Computer1/megumin-selfbot/README.md

 #### quote / q
 Quotes a message.
 Supply this command with a message ID.
 All text after the ID will be your reply.

+#### edits
+Sees the edit history of a cached message.
+Supply this command with a message ID.
+All text after the ID will be your reply.